← All posts

 Is there a phone app for CutListCalc?

-Not yet.
-The web app is fully responsive and tested on iOS Safari and Android Chrome.
-Most users open the cutting diagram PDF on a phone in the shop.
-A native app is on the roadmap but not yet built.
+Not a native one yet.
+The site is fully responsive and tested on iOS Safari and Android Chrome - tuned for shop use in a way OptiCutter's mobile rendering is not - and most people just open the cutting-diagram PDF on a phone at the saw.
+A native app is on the roadmap, not yet built.

 Try CutListCalc